Henry Hyde, 2nd Earl of Clarendon

 Henry Hyde, 2nd Earl of Clarendon, PC (2 June 1638 – 31 October 1709) was an English aristocrat and politician.
 He held high office at the beginning of the reign of his brother-in-law, King James II.

 Early life

 He was the eldest son of Edward Hyde, 1st Earl of Clarendon, and his second wife, Frances Aylesbury.
-He was thus a brother of Anne Hyde, and maternal uncle to both Queen Mary II and Queen Anne.
+He was thus a brother of Anne Hyde (first wife of the future James II of England), and maternal uncle to both Queen Mary II and Queen Anne.
 Both he and his brother Laurence Hyde were brought up partly at Antwerp and Breda, by their mother.
 Clarendon before 1660 made use of Henry as copyist, decipherer, and confidential secretary, in his correspondence with distant royalists.